 If you’ve ever been to Jurong Point, chances are you’ve heard of Singapore’s very own “Mongkok” district.
 One of the plethora of Hong Kong eateries there is none other than Legendary Hong Kong.

 The restaurant serves up a wide range of traditional char chaan teng fare.
-One of their most popular items is the Custard Crust Bun with Butter 冰火菠萝包 (S$3.88).
+One of their most popular items is the Custard Crust Bun with Butter ($3.88).

 To me, a sign of a good pineapple bun is the soft crunch of the bun’s top crust.
 Satisfyingly, this has it.
 Not only that, but they also include in it a knob of butter, giving it a heavenly touch of savouriness.

-A modern take on the traditional char chaan teng, So Good Char Chan Teng offers old-school Hong Kong cafe dishes.
-That said, they also pride themselves in serving up a variety of quality roast meats.
+So Good Char Chan Tang offers old-school Hong Kong char chaan teng dishes, and they also pride themselves in serving up a variety of quality roast meats.

 Since 1983, they’ve been perfecting the Hong Kong delicacy that roast ducks are, but first as a hawker stall.

-The distinct smokey notes of their signature Charcoal Roasted Duck 炭烤烧鸭 (from S$15) is what keeps customers returning.
+The distinct smokey notes of their signature Charcoal Roasted Duck (from $15) is what keeps customers returning.
 Some say it’s thanks to the secret sauce that the owner and resident duck connoisseur himself, Mr Chi, created.